microsoft/app-camp/docs/new-adventure/01-create-app.md

 ### Step 3: Install Teams Toolkit

+Follow the steps as shown in the screen shot below.

-Open Visual Studio Code and click on the Extensions toolbar button 1️⃣.
-Search for "Teams" 2️⃣ and locate Teams Toolkit 3️⃣.
-Pull down the selection arrow on the right of the "Install" button and select "Install Pre-release Version" 4️⃣.
+1️⃣ Open Visual Studio Code and click on the Extensions toolbar button

+2️⃣ Search for "Teams" and locate Teams Toolkit

+3️⃣ Pull down the selection arrow on the right of the "Install" button

+4️⃣ Select "Install Pre-release Version"

 ![Installing Teams Toolkit in Visual Studio code](/app-camp/assets/new-adventure/Lab01-001-Install TTK Extension.png)

+!!! note "If you have Teams Toolkit installed but hidden"
+    If you previously installed Teams Toolkit, and then hid it on the Visual Studio sidebar, you can just right-click on the left sidebar and check off Teams Toolkit to bring it back into view

-## Exercise 3: Create a Search Message Exension application
+## Exercise 3: Create a Search Message Extension application

+Follow the steps as shown in the screen shot below.

-Select Teams Toolkit in the Visual Studio Code sidebar 1️⃣ and click "Create a New App" 2️⃣.
-The command bar will open; choose "Start with a Teams capability" 3️⃣ to generate an app based on one of the Teams Toolkit app templates.
+1️⃣ Select Teams Toolkit in the Visual Studio Code sidebar

+2️⃣ Click "Create a New App"; the command bar will open

+3️⃣ Choose "Start with a Teams capability" to generate an app based on one of the Teams Toolkit app templates

 ![Creating a new app in Teams Toolkit](/app-camp/assets/new-adventure/Lab01-002-Create a new app 1.png)